Rainer Mühlhoff: Digital Fascism

 After the second election of Donald Trump and his cooperation with Elon Musk, especially with the Department of Government Efficiency Mühlhoff criticized the digital invasion and takeover of administrative infrastructure by Musk as a fascist seizure of control.
 According to Mühlhoff, these attacks on the American administrative infrastructure show a „personal willingness to use violence“, ambitions to „destroy the [Rule of Law]“ as well as a „clever use of newest technology as an instrument of power“, that, in sum, characterize the current movement as fascist.
 Mühlhoff argues that fascism is not defined through its political contents, but by a destructive takeover of the political apparatus.
-While the use of new technology is classically not considered to be a definitory marker of fascist movements, Mühlhoff argues that this aspect was already present in historical forms of fascism, supporting his claim in reference to 's book IBM and the Holocaust.
+While the use of new technology is classically not considered to be a definitory marker of fascist movements, Mühlhoff argues that this aspect was already present in historical forms of fascism, supporting his claim in reference to Edwin Black's book IBM and the Holocaust.
 Mühlhoff interprets Trump’s and Musk’s actions as a tripartite strategy to take over power, its first step being an infiltration of the administration and the placement of collaborators in strategic positions.
 This step is followed by the linkage and analysis of the data acquired in the first step, before they then get used in previously not possible ways in the third step.
 With an eye to the future development of these undertakings, Mühlhoff expresses concern that AI-based predictive analytics might be used to categorize and sort marginalized people with regard to predicted characteristics and patterns of behavior, resulting in an unequal treatment that might range from Social Scoring to targeted killings.
 This new form of fascism is facilitated through a „composition of political regime and tech-industry“.